-Mother's subsidiary argument is, first, that the court improperly delegated its
+Mother's subsidiary argument is, first, that the court improperly delegated its authority to decide whether visitation will occur to G.T.:

 The Department, however, argued that it had made attempts to facilitate visitation between [M]other and [G.T.] and that [G.T.] had refused to participate . . .
 In support of the Department's position, it relied on Code of Maryland regulations (sic) 7.02.11.05(c)(7) in that the Department does not force a child to participate in visitation but refers the child to a therapist in resolving visitation issues.